1) What is a cookie?

 2) Our cookies policy

-To make full use of the features on the Derrick Services Ltd website, your computer or mobile device will need to accept cookies.
+To make full use of the features on the Teknomek website, your computer or mobile device will need to accept cookies.

 But some people dislike the idea of a website accessing and storing their data.
 And if that’s the case, you have the ability to accept or decline cookies by modifying the settings in your browser at any time.
 The ‘help’ function within your browser should tell you how, as will the ‘enabling/disabling cookies’ page on this site.
 However, you may not be able to use all the interactive features of our site if the cookies are disabled.